GK-Hynes/You-Dont-Know-JS/scope & closures/ch5.md

 ### Future Modules

 ES6 adds first-class syntax support for the concept of modules.
 When loaded via the module system, ES6 treats a file as a separate module.
-Each module can both import other modules or specific API members, as well export their own public API members.
+Each module can both import other modules or specific API members, as well as export their own public API members.

 **Note:** Function-based modules aren't a statically recognized pattern (something the compiler knows about), so their API semantics aren't considered until run-time.
 That is, you can actually modify a module's API during the run-time (see earlier `publicAPI` discussion).